XiaoguangWang23/FiGraph/README.md

       *Xi'an Jiaotong University, Xi'an, China*

   - Providing a link to this repository (if public).
-  - Including a link to the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+  - You agree to abide by the terms of [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
   - Indicating if any modifications were made (e.g., “Data were modified from the original.”).